koor-tech/handbook.koor.tech/docs/handbook/company/brand-marketing.md

 - Account-Based Marketing
 - Social Media (Twitter, Facebook, Youtube, Linkedin)
 - Targeted ads
-- Note that to manage LinkedIn company page, your personal LI account must be added as an admin.
-There's no separate login via 1Password
+- **Note**: To manage the company LinkedIn page, your personal LinkedIn account must be added as an admin.
+There should be no separate login for that.

 ### Inbound Marketing